You may find it helpful to get an idea of the step-by-step process before your visit.

-Following the investigative stage of your oral exam, your dentist will spend some time with you talking about his findings, concerns, and any problematic issues.
+Following your oral exam, your dentist will spend some time talking about his findings.
 You may be advised to consult with a specialist if more complicated or advanced work is required.
 A treatment plan is discussed at this point in the visit.

 - Professional cleaning is recommended every six months.
 Sometimes more often should you be at risk for periodontal disease, are a smoker or a diabetic.
-Clients may be better serviced with more frequent cleaning if they require deep cleaning or scaling.
-This will help you avoid further damage, disease and the more invasive treatment necessities (such as scaling and root planning) that can produce tooth sensitivity.
-Get dental X-rays and oral exams at very low cost.
+Clients may be better serviced with more frequent cleaning.
+This will help you avoid further damage, disease and the more invasive treatments.
+Get dental X-rays and oral exams at a very low cost.

-- It is essential to brush and floss teeth after every meal, at least three times a day.
+- Brush and floss teeth after every meal, at least three times a day.
 Brushing is done in front of, behind, and on top of every tooth to clean and polish the surface.
 Improper brushing such as brushing too hard can lead to enamel loss and gum recession.
 Flossing between teeth is done to remove debris that can cause bacteria to form.
-Your hygienist reviews brushing and flossing habits to ensure that you know how to perform them correctly.
+Your hygienist reviews brushing and flossing habits.
+This is to ensure that you know how to perform them correctly.

 - Nutritional habits also play a role in dental hygiene.
-Your hygienist reviews dietary patterns that support the teeth, gums and bone structure in the mouth.
-We provide extra attention to people who suffer from bad breath (halitosis), dry mouth, tooth sensitivity and the like.
+Your hygienist reviews dietary patterns.
+Diet supports the teeth, gums and bone structure in the mouth.
+We provide extra attention to people who suffer from bad breath (halitosis), tooth sensitivity and the like.

 - Your dental hygienist provides advice based on your individual needs.
 For example, we inform smokers that they face an increased risk for periodontal disease, which leads to tooth loss.
 Nail biters can be risking injury to the enamel on their teeth.
 Teeth grinders are informed that the dentist will speak to them about a mouth guard.
 Dental hygienists also have special treatment considerations for babies, youths and senior citizens.